czbiohub-sf/ot-tempdeck-control/docs/index.rst

 .. option:: -i

-   "Interactive mode" -- prompt for a new target temperature (or the word "off") and then set the target temperature or deactivate the tempdeck accordingly.
+   "Interactive mode" -- prompt for a new target temperature (or the word "off") and then set the target temperature or deactivate the tempdeck accordingly and exit.

 Configuration options
 ^^^^^^^^^^^^^^^^^^^^^